philipdch/ThesisProject/README.md

 ### HMI

 The setup script launches terminals for all HMIs.
-If you wish to change this configuration, you may add or remove additional containers from the following line in [setup.sh](setup.sh):
+If you wish to change this configuration, you may add or remove additional containers in [setup.sh](setup.sh):

     containers=("hmi1" "hmi2" "hmi3")